terraform-google-modules/terraform-google-kubernetes-engine/modules/private-cluster-update-variant/README.md

 - roles/iam.serviceAccountAdmin
 - roles/iam.serviceAccountUser
 - roles/resourcemanager.projectIamAdmin (only required if `service_account` is set to `create`)

+Additionally, if `service_account` is set to `create` and `grant_registry_access` is requested, the service account requires the following role on the `registry_project_id` project:
+- roles/resourcemanager.projectIamAdmin

 ### Enable APIs
 In order to operate with the Service Account you must activate the following APIs on the project where the Service Account was created: